-For our initial work we also obtained external funding from the John French Estate, Hartzell Norris Charitable Trust, Neils and Ruth Lundgard Foundation, and the Ohio Space Grant Consortium, along with internal funding from the Boonshoft School of Medicine Medical Student Research Grant program and Wright State University Honors Program Research Scholarship.
-This funding has so far resulted in two presentations at national meetings, in which we have described differential responses to hypoxia among individual DIPG tumors, and regulation of tumor growth by hypoxia-inducible factors.
-We obtained additional external funding from the Mayfield Education and Research Foundation (MERF) Spark Grant, supporting a project evaluating the role of repressed tumor suppressor genes in DIPG resistance to epigenetic modifying therapies.
+As our program expanded, we received generous support from the John French Estate, the Hartzell Norris Charitable Trust, the Neils and Ruth Lundgard Foundation, the Ohio Space Grant Consortium, the Boonshoft School of Medicine Medical Student Research Grant program, the Wright State University Honors Program Research Scholarship, and the Mayfield Education and Research Foundation (MERF) Spark Grant.

 In 2019 we received a generous donation of $18,000 that was raised in the First Annual Ezra Hartke Race for Hope from the Barry & Denise Johnson Foundation, as well as a grant of $69,600 from the DIPG/DMG Collaborative.
 At the end of 2021, the Barry & Denise Johnson foundation completed their five-year pledge to donate $50,000 that was raised through the annual Ezra Hartke Race for Hope.

 The Speedway Foundation made a very large donation to purchase the Invenio NIO Laser Imaging System that uses stimulated Raman Histology, a powerful imaging tool that is used in the operating room to image fresh, unprocessed tissues, enabling rapid diagnosis with preservation of tumors for research.